 Check frequency of visits by third-party chemical supplier and comments on performance of CIP.
-F1.3 The use of Quaternary Ammonium Compounds is banned from the supply chain. contact with either the product or the Review list of chemicals used onsite and during tankers wash functions under the management responsibility of the haulier.
+F1.3 The use of Quaternary Ammonium Compounds is banned from the supply chain.
+FS All chemicals that may come into contact with either the product or the internal surfaces such as cleaning agents, disinfectants, wipes and sanitisers cannot contain QAC's.
+Review list of chemicals used on- site and during tankers wash functions under the management responsibility of the haulier.
 Look for evidence of use during on-site inspection.
-Look for evidence to confirm that products being used are QAC-free and that they are not present onsite or being used on associated sites under the management responsibility of the haulier.
+Look for evidence to confirm that products being used are QAC-free and that they are not present on- site or being used on associated sites under the management responsibility of the haulier.
 Documentation for clarification of the chemicals used for the cleaning of tankers by third-party companies, is required to prove that QAC's are not being used.